zcsherm/RayTracer/README.md

 ##### The actual equations....maybe

 We should now be aware that the formulas we use on a day to day basis have a lot of assumptions baked right into them.
 For our using our 2 edges approach, it's helpful if we consider the case where it doesn't hold up.
 Suppose we have 2 edges both with a length of 1.
 Now let's make the angle between them tiny, say maybe 5 degrees.
 Our parallelogram is just a thin little sliver of a shape, and should have a fairly small area.
 If we compare it to a square with sides of one, it's pretty clear that the square has a much larger area.
-The equation
+Using this observation, we can surmise that the area of a parallelogram is dependent on both the size of the lengths and the angle between them. $L*W$ works for a square, but is too large for our thin sliver.
+We need some sort of function of the angle that is 1 when our angle is 90 and gets smaller with smaller angles.
+Hey, that's what Sine is!

+$$

 ## The Journey